boost-edu-tools/gitinspectorgui/docs/development/package-management-overview.md

 > **Note**: The editable install difference becomes less relevant when using `uv run` for command execution, as it handles the project context automatically.

-### Historical and Technical Background
+!!! info "Historical and Technical Background"

-??? info "Why these differences evolved"

     #### Historical Evolution